-Kem, a Populist, was the representative for Nebraska's 6th congressional district from 1895 to 1897.
+Kem was the representative for Nebraska’s 6th congressional district and was a Populist.
+He served from 1895 to 1897.

 From Dec 1891 to Mar 1897, Kem missed 278 of 839 roll call votes, which is 33.1%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1892-Mar 1893||81||20||24.7%||26th|